-This page was updated on 3rd June, 2020 in light of the Covid-19 pandemic and its influence on Blue Zones longevity.
+This page was updated on 3rd June, 2020 in light of the Covid-19 pandemic and its influence on blue zone longevity.

-A group of researchers have identified five areas in the world that they named blue zones, where folk regularly live to a strong, vibrant one-hundred years old.
-What did these people have in common, and how could you create that environment in your community?
+A group of researchers have identified five areas in the world that they named blue zones, where folk regularly live to a strong and vibrant one-hundred years old.
+What do these people have in common, and how could you create that environment in your community?

 Interestingly, gardening is one of the features that typifies these folk in places like Sardinia and Okinawa.

-Gardeners they found have regular, moderate physical activity; much of their food comes from plants and they eat plenty of legumes, and in all five areas they enjoyed broad beans frequently.
+Gardeners they found have regular, moderate physical activity; much of their food comes from the plants they grow and they eat plenty of legumes, and in all five areas they enjoy broad beans frequently.